 Other comprehensive loss: Accounting principles generally require that recognized revenue, expenses, gains and losses be included in net loss.
 Although certain changes in assets and liabilities, such as foreign currency translation adjustments, are reported as a separate component of the equity section of the accompanying unaudited condensed consolidated balance sheets, these items, along with net loss, are components of other comprehensive loss.
-For the three and six months ended March 31, 2020 and 2019, comprehensive loss is equivalent to the reported net loss.
+For the three and nine months ended June 30, 2020 and 2019, comprehensive loss is equivalent to the reported net loss.

-Recently Issued Accounting Pronouncements: In February 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2016-02, Leases (Topic 842), which requires that lessees recognize an ROU asset and a lease liability for all leases with lease terms greater than twelve months in the balance sheet.
+Recently Issued Accounting Pronouncements: In February 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2016-02, Leases (Topic 842), which requires that lessees recognize an ROU asset and a lease liability for all leases with lease terms greater than twelve months in the balance sheet.
 ASU 2016-02 distinguishes leases as either a finance lease or an operating lease, which affects how the leases are measured and presented in the statement of operations and statement of cash flows, and requires disclosure of key information about leasing arrangements.
 A modified retrospective transition approach is required upon adoption.
 In July 2018, the FASB issued ASU No. 2018-10, Codification Improvements to Topic 842, Leases to clarify the implementation guidance and ASU No. 2018-11, Leases (Topic 842) Targeted Improvements.
-This updated guidance provides an optional transition method, which allows for the initial application of the new accounting standard at the adoption date and the recognition of a cumulative-effect adjustment to the opening balance of retained earnings as of the beginning of the period of adoption.
+This updated guidance provides an optional transition method, which allows for the initial application of the new accounting standard at the adoption.
 In December 2018, the FASB issued ASU 2018-20, Leases (Topic 842): Narrow-Scope Improvements for Lessors to address certain implementation issues facing lessors when adopting ASU 2016-02.
 In March 2019, the FASB issued ASU 2019-01, Leases (Topic 842): Codification Improvements to address, among other things, certain transition disclosure requirements subsequent to the adoption of ASU 2016-02.